 You will be asked to enter your Reekoh password afterwards and then select the account for which you want to log into if you have access to multiple Reekoh accounts/tenants.

-If you'd like to switch to another account or role, execute the command below:
+If you would like to switch to another account or role, execute the command below:

 Publishing a Plugin using the CLI